 Many businesses create IT Budgets based on "last year" or ordinary operating expenditures.
 IT hardware has an extended lifespan that is not considered when developing budgets.
 IT purchases usually last longer than one year, but still end up in the operating expense account.

 It's essential to have an accurate hardware inventory report with expected replacement timelines.
 This is essential when planning a proper budget.
 In the IT world replacement equipment is referred to as a hardware refresh.

-Hardware refresh cycle should also consider historical AND industry data.
+The hardware refresh cycle should also consider historical AND industry data.
 Items that may have lasted 3 - 5 years in the past may have a longer or shorter lifespan now, depending on the current technology.

 It is also advisable to include a little wiggle room in the refresh budgeting.
 As new technology is released, the increased benefits of enhanced performance or extended life cycle may be worth the extra up-front cost.

-Related Article: Trying to figure out how much IT support contracts cost in Southern California?
+Related: Trying to figure out how much IT support contracts cost in Southern California?
 Check out this managed IT services cost guide.

 3. Not Including an IT Research & Development (R&D) Line Item

 In the IT world, we love our acronyms almost as much as executives like their new gadgets.